Florence’s Film Scene: A New Beginning

 To kick-start the month of October, La Compagnia, a theater-converted-cinema will run a three-day viewing of some of his best films, including Maurice (1987), Howards End (1992), The Remains Of The Day (1993), and The City of Your Final Destination (2009).

-Perhaps the most well known of Ivory’s efforts is Room with a View (1985), screening nightly from October 6 – 8.
+Perhaps the most well known of Ivory’s efforts is Room with a View (1985), will be screening on October 7.
 The event will celebrate the 30th anniversary of its release and will be organized in conjunction with the City of Florence, New York University, the British Institute of Florence, and the Odeon Cinema.
 Fall in love all over again with this romantic drama by following Lucy on her journey to find the right man.
 Experience the pure beauty of Florence in all its glory through her eyes.

 Next up is the Festival dei Popoli, which promotes the study of social documentary production to complement its program of showings.
 Held between October 10 – 17, courses and workshops will be available for aspiring filmmakers to learn techniques and to make contacts.

 Complementing the Festival dei Popoli is Top Doc, a new documentary festival.
 It showcases not-to-be-missed international movies such as Loving Vincent, a crime fiction zooming in Van Gogh’s last few days, brought to life through scenes of artworks created by 100 artists using the technique of Painting Animation Work Station.

 From October 19 – 22, France Odeon Festival will promote the French culture and influence through the medium of film.
 With a single entrance at €8, the festival, founded in 2009, allows the public to explore what contemporary French cinema has to offer.